chengliangli0918/aks-azureopenai/README.md

 - azure-virtual-network
 - azure-virtual-machines
 name:  How to create an AKS cluster and run chatbot application to access Azure OpenAI using Workload Identity
-description: This sample shows how to install an AKS cluster with the Istio service mesh add-on via Terraform.
+description: This sample shows how to install an AKS cluster and run chatbot application to access Azure OpenAI using Workload Identity.
 ---

 # How to deploy and run an Azure OpenAI ChatGPT application on AKS